atk4/docs/core/working-with-objects.md

     // Now add it to the Form object

-    $f_user = $this->add('Form');
+    $c = $this->add('CRUD');
-    $f_user->setModel($m_user);
+    $c->setModel($m_user);

-## Adding Models with setModel()
+## Using setModel() on Views

 Using `setModel()` will have different results in different contexts.
 For example adding a Model to a Page object will set the Model data into the page's template.
 Adding the same Model to a Grid object will populate the grid columns with data.
 Check out each class's documentation for details.

-If you add a Model with `setModel()`, you can access it through the parent's `model` property, which is useful if you need to reuse it:
+Generic objects such as "View" or "Controller" wouldn't do anything when setModel() is called apart from assigning `$obj->model` to instance of a specified model, initialising it if necessary:

     // In a Page class